Leaking Outside the Box: Kinetic Turbulence with Cosmic-Ray Escape

 In Fig.~\hyperref[fig:figure2]{\ref*{fig:figure2}(b)} we show the fraction of particles and of the kinetic energy contained in nonthermal (i.e., non-Maxwellian) particles.
 The nonthermal population is defined as $f_{\rm nt} = f({\rm E}) - f_{\rm M}(\rm E)$, where $f_{\rm M}(\rm E)$ is a Maxwellian distribution fitted with the data below the peak of $f(\rm E)$.
 The fraction of energy contained in nonthermal particles exceeds 50\% at $\sigma_0\gtrsim 1$.
 Therefore, our results show that strongly magnetized turbulent accelerators can release a large fraction of the dissipated power into escaping cosmic rays (i.e., into nonthermal particles).
 At $\sigma_0\gtrsim 100$ the escaping cosmic rays amount to about $\approx 20$\% of the particles leaving the box and they carry away $\approx 70$\% of the dissipated turbulence power.
 Finally, we confirm that the steady-state plasma $\beta$ is remarkably independent of $\sigma_0$ and maintains a value $\beta\approx 1.5$ in all simulations, as shown in Fig.~\hyperref[fig:figure2]{\ref*{fig:figure2}(c)}, in line with our analytical expectation.

-In strongly magnetized turbulence, particles can be injected into the nonthermal population via nonideal electric fields at reconnecting current sheets \cite{Comisso_2019}.
+In strongly magnetized turbulence, particles can be injected into the nonthermal population at reconnecting current sheets \cite{Comisso_2019}.
 Following the reconnection scenario, we can estimate the fraction of nonthermal particles $\xi_{\rm nt }$ from the expected rate of reconnection in relativistic plasmas \citep{Goodbred_2022}.
 In one turbulence eddy turnover time, reconnecting sheets process a fraction ${\mathcal V}_{\rm rec}\sim \beta_{\rm rec}$ of the plasma volume \citep{Comisso_2019}, where $\beta_{\rm rec}$ is the reconnection rate in units of $B_0v_{\rm A}$, assuming $\delta B \sim B_0$ (i.e., moderate-guide-field reconnection).
-The reconnection rate can be obtained from the slope $S$ of the separatrix field lines (defining the reconnection exhaust) as $\beta_{\rm rec} \simeq S(1-S^2)/(1+S^2)$ \cite{liu_2017,Liu2022,Goodbred_2022}.
-For a cold plasma upstream of the reconnection layer \footnote{Strictly speaking, we are implicitly assuming that reconnection layers both heat the plasma and accelerate particles, so that the plasma flowing into the reconnection layers can be modeled as cold in the first approximation.}, $S$ is given by the following nonlinear equation \cite{Goodbred_2022}:
+The reconnection rate can be obtained from the slope $S$ of the separatrix field lines (defining the reconnection exhaust) as $\beta_{\rm rec} \simeq S(1-S^2)/(1+S^2)$ \cite{liu_2017,Liu2022,Goodbred_2022}. { Following \citep{Goodbred_2022}, we express \footnote{{ Eq.~\eqref{eq:rate} is formally derived assuming a cold plasma upstream of the reconnection layer \citep{Goodbred_2022}.
+We adopt it as a crude estimate, given that a more precise expression is not known to us.}}:}

 where $\sigma_{\rm m}\approx \sigma_0 (1 - S^2)/(1 + S^2)$ is the ``microscale'' magnetization parameter, and we took half of the asymptotic X-line kinetic pressure to obtain the above formula \citep{Goodbred_2022}.
-Assuming that an order-unity fraction of particles reprocessed by reconnection is injected into the acceleration process, we finally estimate the nonthermal fraction as $\xi_{\rm nt}\sim \beta_{\rm rec}$.
-Our estimate $\xi_{\rm nt}\approx 0.85 \beta_{\rm rec}$ (with 0.85 as an ad hoc prefactor) is shown with a black dashed line in Fig.~\hyperref[fig:figure2]{\ref*{fig:figure2}(b)}, demonstrating good agreement with the simulations.
-This provides further evidence that particle injection into the acceleration process is controlled by magnetic reconnection.
+Assuming that an order-unity fraction of particles reprocessed by reconnection is injected into the acceleration process \citep{Hoshino_2023}, we finally estimate the nonthermal fraction as $\xi_{\rm nt}\sim \beta_{\rm rec}$.
+Our estimate $\xi_{\rm nt}\approx 0.85 \beta_{\rm rec}$ (with 0.85 as an ad hoc prefactor) is shown with a black dashed line in Fig.~\hyperref[fig:figure2]{\ref*{fig:figure2}(b)}, demonstrating good agreement with the simulations. { We note that particles need not be injected exclusively by the nonideal electric fields at reconnecting current sheets \citep{Singh_2025}; different forms of injection are still debated (e.g., \citep{Sironi_2022,Guo2023}).
+In particular, with decreasing $\sigma_0$ the effect of nonideal fields is expected to diminish, as the particles become less magnetized.}